 Preceden for Teachers

-Preceden is a web-based timeline maker that is used by thousands of students and teachers to create historical timelines.
+Preceden is a web-based timeline maker that is used by tens of thousands of students and teachers to create historical timelines.

 Let's look at how Preceden can create a better learning experience for your students.
 If you were teaching a lesson on World War II, you could tell your students a long list of dates like: FDR was president from March 4, 1933 to April 12, 1945; Truman was president from April 12, 1945 to January 20, 1953; World War II lasted from September 1, 1939 to September 2, 1945; the attack on Pearl Harbor was on December 7, 1941; and D-Day was on June 6, 1944.
 However, that would not be nearly as effective as if they had to create a timeline showing how it all fit together:

 By signing up for a Preceden teacher account you'll be able to: